MildredJessica/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Your program should be exactly 5 lines long
 - You are not allowed to create new variables
 - You are not allowed to use string literals

+## 9. Easter Egg
+Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+- Your script should be maximum 98 characters long (please check with wc -m 9-easter_egg.py)